Dikea/Popular-App-Name-Generator/README.md

 ### Example

-When you start the server, the address if http://you_compute_ip, then open it in browser.
+When you start the server, the address is http://you_compute_ip, then open it in browser.

 #### Step 1.
 Input keywords related to your app